-For 2021, the Phoenix Film Festival will run from August 12 - August 22.
+For 2022 the Phoenix Film Festival will run from March 31st to April 10th.
 Most of the scheduled events will take place at the Phoenix Film Foundation, which is located in the northeast end of the valley.
 Other events will take place in the surrounding area.
 The Phoenix Film Foundation's address is 7000 E. Mayo Blvd, Phoenix, AZ 85054

 Opening Night kicks off the festival with local restaurants popping up to serve some of their top dishes.
 You don't need to worry about finding drinks or snacks as these restaurants will set up early in the day.
 After dining on some of Phoenix's best food, head over to the silent auction area and make a bid on exclusive gifts and merchandise that you won't find anywhere else.
 The excitement continues with the Opening Night film in the theater.

 Though the Phoenix Film Festival does not offer on-site camping, it has a great location that is close to some of the leading RV parks in the city.
 RVshare makes finding a rental RV easy.
 The platform lets you search by size, age, type of rental and other factors.
 Whether you travel with a group or on your own, you can find a rental in Phoenix for the festival.
 Some of the top RV parks you might consider include: